ready4-dev/readyforwhatsnext/content/en/docs/Tutorials/Finding/Individual/index.en.md

 </div>

-The `modules_tb` object itemises both ready4 modules (which always use R's "S4" class type) and sub-modules ("S3" class type).
-To display a HTML summary of just ready4 modules, you can use the `print_modules` function.
+The `modules_tb` object itemises both model [modules (which always use R's "S4" class type) and sub-modules ("S3" class type)](https://www.ready4-dev.com/docs/getting-started/implementation/modularity/).

+To display a HTML summary of just model modules, you can use the `print_modules` function.

 <div class="highlight">